okeefm/s3g/doc/gcode_protocol.markdown

 Parameters

-    Axes = List Of All PresentAxes
+    axes = List Of All PresentAxes

 ## M70 - Display message on machine
 Instruct the machine to display a message on it's interface LCD.
+TODO: Should this generate multiple s3g calls for a long message?

 Registers